-Anguilla is hot all year so you can enjoy warm temperatures year round.
-However, they do have a hurricane season from September to November, when you can expect heavier rainfall.
+The weather in Anguilla is hot all year so you can enjoy warm temperatures year-round.
+However, the hurricane season Anguilla is from September to November, when you can expect heavier rainfall.
 The busiest months are from December to April when prices may be more expensive.
 The best time to go to Anguilla is between February to April when you can expect less rainfall.

 - Fixed price or barter?
 Fixed price.

 - Any ATMs?
 Yes, in the capital where you can withdraw EC dollars or US dollars.